IBM/aspera-cli/docs/README.erb.md

 - Optional next Steps

-  To register an Aspera Event Journal (AEJ) as described in the HSTS manual, please refer to:
+  To register an Aspera Event Journal (AEJ) as described in the HSTS manual, refer to:

   - [Create a registration key for a tethered node](#example-create-registration-key-to-register-a-tethered-node)